Family business: Overview

 The "Global Family Business Index" comprises the largest 500 family firms around the globe.
 In this index—published for a first time in 2015 by Center for Family Business University of St. Gallen and EY—for a privately held firm, a firm is classified as a family firm in case a family controls more than 50% of the voting rights.
 For a publicly listed firm, a firm is classified as a family firm in case the family holds at least 32% of the voting rights.

 Family owned businesses account for over 30% of companies with sales over $1 billion.

 In a family business, two or more members within the management team are drawn from the owning family.
 Family businesses can have owners who are not family members.
 Family businesses may also be managed by individuals who are not members of the family.
 However, family members are often involved in the operations of their family business in some capacity and, in smaller companies, usually one or more family members are the senior officers and managers.
 In India, many businesses that are now public companies were once family businesses.

 Family participation as managers and/or owners of a business can strengthen the company because family members are often loyal and dedicated to the family enterprise.
-However, family participation as managers and/or owners of a business can present unique problems because the dynamics of the family system and the dynamics of the business systems are often not in balance.
+However, such participation may present unique problems because the dynamics of the family system and the dynamics of the business systems are often not in balance.

 Problems

 The interests of the entire family may not be balanced with the interests of their business.
-For example, if a family needs its business to distribute funds for living expenses and retirement but the business requires those to stay competitive, the interests of the entire family and the business are not aligned.
+For example, if a family needs its business to distribute funds for living expenses and retirement, but the business requires those to stay competitive, the interests of the entire family and the business are not aligned.

+Nepotism has been listed as a problem with family businesses.
+Forbes writes that "nepotism in family businesses is a phenomenon that has been present for centuries" and that it is "prevalent" in such businesses.
+Nepotism-based favouritism contributes to a poorer workplace atmosphere and tension, which can impact worker contributions to the organisation.

 The interest of one family member may not be aligned with another family member.
 For example, a family member who is an owner may want to sell the business to maximize their return, but a family member who is an owner and also a manager may want to keep the company because it represents their career and they want their children to have the opportunity to work in the company.
+Children may not share this interest in managing or continuing the family business: the European Commission noted in 2008 that a "lack of appreciation of the traditional role of family business" could have an impact on the European economy as older business owners retire.